A Convenção das Nações Unidas sobre o Direito do Mar e 1982 actividades militares

-• Leopoldo M. A. Godio Universidad de Buenos Aires, (U.B.A.)
+• Leopoldo M. A. Godio Universidad de Buenos Aires, (UBA)

-Leopoldo M. A. Godio, Universidad de Buenos Aires, (U.B.A.)
+Leopoldo M. A. Godio, Universidad de Buenos Aires, (UBA)

 Abogado y Magister en Relaciones Internacionales (Universidad de Buenos Aires, U.B.A.).
 Profesor de Derecho Internacional Público.
 Investigador adscripto del Instituto de Investigaciones Jurídicas y Sociales “Ambrosio L. Gioja” (Facultad de Derecho, UBA).
 Miembro del Instituto de Derecho Internacional de la Academia Nacional de Derecho y Ciencias Sociales de Buenos Aires.
 Miembro Titular de la Asociación Argentina de Derecho Internacional (A.A.D.I.) y del Instituto de Derecho Internacional del C.A.R.I., entre otras instituciones.